dtoczala/watson-landing-page/README.md

 ## Visual Recognition
 The Visual Recognition API is used for vision services.

 Often when doing analysis of pictures, it is useful to "tile" the image, and break it down into smaller chunks.
-See the link to the Visual Recognition Tile Localization tool, which is a KEY component for segmenting larger images into bite size pieces for Visual Recognition.
+See the link to the [Visual Recognition Tile Localization](https://github.com/IBM-Bluemix/Visual-Recognition-Tile-Localization) tool, which is a KEY component for segmenting larger images into bite size pieces for Visual Recognition.

 ### References for Further Reading
 - [Visual Recognition Tile Localization](https://github.com/IBM-Bluemix/Visual-Recognition-Tile-Localization) - complete source code for visualizing localized results for a single class, within a single custom classifier using image preprocessing (tiling) techniques, and will run on Bluemix as-is.
+- [Best Practice for Training Custom Classifiers](https://www.ibm.com/blogs/bluemix/2016/10/watson-visual-recognition-training-best-practices/) - article outlining some good approaches and best practices for custom classifiers.
+- [Guidelines for Training Custom Classifiers](https://www.ibm.com/watson/developercloud/doc/visual-recognition/customizing.html) - some basic guidance on training custom classifiers from the online documentation.

 **Code**
 - [Visual Recgnition with ASP.NET](https://github.com/watson-developer-cloud/visual-recognition-aspnet) - Simple starter application in ASP.NET which uses the IBM Watson Visual Recognition service.